-Since 2009 Gavin has served as a volunteer Director of the National Board of Directors of the Canadian International Freight Forwarders’ Association (CIFFA); he oversaw the updating of the CIFFA Standard Trading Conditions in 2003, 2010, and 2016, and frequently lectures for the Association’s Certificate education programs and member webinars.
-He is a member of the Canadian Maritime Lawyers’ Association and sits on its board as the Constituent Member representative for CIFFA.
+From 2009-2020 Gavin served as counsel to and a volunteer Director of the National Board of Directors of the Canadian International Freight Forwarders’ Association (CIFFA); he oversaw the updating of the CIFFA Standard Trading Conditions in 2010, 2016, and 2020, and frequently lectures for the Association’s Certificate education programs and member webinars.
+He is a member of the Canadian Maritime Lawyers’ Association and the Canadian Transportation Lawyers’ Association.
+Since 2007 he has been the General Editor and Canadian Member for Forwarderlaw.com, a network of international transportation lawyers representing over 20 major trading nations, which provides a free resource and monthly e-news of legal news and information of interest to the global transportation and logistics industries.
 He was appointed to the Advisory Body Legal Matters for FIATA at the World Congress in Dublin, 2016.

 Gavin obtained his Bachelor of Laws (Distinction) from Dalhousie Law School in Halifax, Nova Scotia.
 During his studies he won a number of recognitions including the Ronald St. John Macdonald Award for Public International Law; selection for the Supreme Court of Nova Scotia clerkship; and, while on exchange at Queensland University of Technology (Brisbane, Australia) the Culture Regeneration Society Award for Master’s level legal research in the field of International Intellectual Property.
-He obtained his Master’s in Law (LL.M) in 2014 from the University of Toronto with a focus on public international, development, human rights, and humanitarian law.
+He obtained his Master’s in Law (LL.M) from the University of Toronto with a focus on public international, development, human rights, and humanitarian law.

 Between his undergraduate and law school he worked as an Associate with the internationally renowned Boston Consulting Group, providing strategic advice to leading national and multinational clients.
 He continues to bring his business knowledge and experience to bear for the benefit of clients both by ensuring legal services are provided efficiently on a day-to-day basis and by treating key litigation levers as rational economic decision points for which optimal outcomes can be achieved.